Don Coleman (linebacker)

-Donald Alvin Coleman (born January 11, 1952) is an American entrepreneur, advertising executive and a pioneer in the growing field of multicultural advertising.
-Coleman is the founder, chairman and CEO of GlobalHue, the largest multicultural advertising agency in the United States, working with blue chip brands and organizations to communicate with African-American, Asian and Hispanic consumers.
-He is also a former American football player, having played college football at the University of Michigan from 1971 to 1973 and professional football for the New Orleans Saints and New York Jets from 1974 to 1978.
+Donald Alvin Coleman (born January 11, 1952) is an American former professional football player.
+He played college football at the University of Michigan from 1971 to 1973 and professionally for the New Orleans Saints and New York Jets from 1974 to 1978.
+He is the founder of the advertising agency GlobalHue.

-Early years
+Early life

 Coleman was born in Toledo, Ohio in 1952, and grew up in that city's Old West End neighborhood.
 His mother, Dorothy Coleman, worked for the Department of Housing and Urban Development, and his father, Augustus Coleman, worked as a skycap for United Airlines and as a janitor at a library.

 At the suggestion of teachers at his public school, who told his parents that Coleman was not sufficiently challenged, he transferred to St. John's Jesuit High School and Academy.
 He attended St. John's from 1966 to 1970 where he excelled in academics and sports.
 Coleman was an All-City and All-State running back for St. John's and was recruited by multiple colleges to play football.
 He later recalled: "When it came time to select a university, I had about 20 coaches visiting the house, talking up their programs.
 I chose the University of Michigan.
 I received a full scholarship."

-University of Michigan
+College career

 Coleman enrolled at the University of Michigan in 1970 on a football scholarship.
 He played college football for the Michigan Wolverines under head coach Bo Schembechler from 1971 to 1973.
 Coleman began the 1971 season as a backup fullback, but Schembechler moved him to defensive end in late September 1971.
 Coleman played at defensive end from 1972 to 1973 and helped the Wolverines tie for first place in the Big Ten Conference both years.
 Although still listed as a defensive end, Schembechler described Coleman's role as follows in 1973: "In our defense we use a flop-end.
 So Coleman is actually a pro linebacker.
 He has to cover the pass as part of his responsibility today more so than normal."
 Coleman had 51 tackles and 52 assists for the Wolverines.

-Professional football
+Professional career

-Coleman was drafted by the New Orleans Saints in the 16th round (398th overall pick) of the 1974 NFL Draft.
+Coleman was drafted by the New Orleans Saints in the 16th round (398th overall pick) of the 1974 NFL draft.
 He played two seasons for the Saints in 1974 and 1975, appearing in 27 NFL games.
 Coleman was cut by the Saints in August 1976.
 He signed as a free agent with the New York Jets shortly after being released by the Saints, but he missed the entire 1976 NFL season with a left knee injury.
 In August 1977, Coleman underwent surgery on his right knee, and he was placed on injured reserve status.
 The Jets released Coleman in June 1978.